zhangerjun/ML-basic-algorithms/README.md

 ## Conclusion

 Deliverables:
-* **k means algorithm**: k-means algorithm is an perfect example to excersice EM, so I wrote k means from scatch;
+* **k means algorithm**: k-means algorithm can help research to discover their data at the beginning, so I wrote k means from scatch;
+* **Gradient Descent algorithm**: gradient descent method is widely used in aspect of machine learning, it is necessary to build it from scratch at the beginning;
+* **EM algorithm**: EM algorithm is useful for hidden unknowns optimization, k-means algorithm is an perfect example to excersice EM;
+* **Multi core processing**: deal with big data, expecially long dataset, multi core processing can save a lot of time.

 *Acknowledgement*